Pickleball Gear

 check out the SLK NEO 2.0, Friday Original, or the GoSports GS1 sets for adult beginner sets, which can suit teenagers too.

-the Helium 2-Pack is my favorite set for kids as the paddles are youth-sized.
+the Helium 2-Pack is my favorite set for young players as the paddles are youth-sized.

 • You want a net included: